UNC-STOR-664-Fall-2025/stor-664-project-template/README.md

 ## What to Do

 1) **Set up your repository**
-    - Clone or copy this template repository.
-    - Use the same folder structure and naming conventions.
+    - Create a new repository using this one as a template (look for the blue button at the top right).
     - Make sure Dr. Kessler (@dankessler) and Shaleni Kovach (@Shalenik) are invited to the repository.
 2) **Review existing documentation**
     - Each folder in this repository contains a README that outlines the use and expectations for that folder.
 It is recommended to review these *before* starting to avoid unnecessary rework.